swargithub/applied-angular/labs/counter-lab.md

 ### Some Hints

 This would be a good place for a service.
-I reccommend a service implemented as a SignalStore.
+I recommend a service implemented as a SignalStore.

 Move the logic and signals from the `ui` component into the signal store.